 There are other, more serious, causes for chronic dry mouth that we suggest discussing with your doctor if symptoms become pervasive.
-The cottonmouth caused by cannabis should never last longer than a few hours after consumption, and shouldn't be severe on its own.
+The cottonmouth caused by smoking should never last longer than a few hours after consumption, and shouldn't be severe on its own.

 Things Could be Worse!

-Considering all the benefits of marijuana consumption, dealing with a little cottonmouth seems like a fair trade.
 Cottonmouth isn't dangerous, but it is uncomfortable and can cause bad breath, so be sure to deal with it in a healthy way.
 Avoid sugary, caffeinated drinks (we know, all the good ones) and keep a pack of gum around to combat cottonmouth before it gets serious.
 Follow these easy tips to keep cottonmouth from ruining your next session.

 How to Get Rid of Cottonmouth From Alcohol